 San Francisco, for all its wonderful cuisine and gastronomic tantalization really has second rate Mexican food.
 You can find some a palatable burrito here and there but they truly are few and far between.
 This was confusing to me as San Francisco has the Mission District which is a hub of Latin-Americans.
 In my naiveté I presumed that would mean there are lots of Mexicans.
-There are many but what I came to find out is that there is an even greater concentration of peoples from El Salvador.
+There are many, but what I came to find out is that there is an even greater concentration of people from El Salvador.

 Then I left San Francisco.

 There is supposed to be a wonderful street vendor in SoHo called Calexico but I’ve yet to get to it.
-I’ve been told that there are a couple of great places out in the Bronx or in Brooklyn but that’s a trek and I don’t see myself heading out that way for what may just amount to be a Taco Bell is disguise.
+I’ve been told that there are a couple of great places out in the Bronx or in Brooklyn.
+But that’s a trek.
+I don’t see myself heading out that way for what may just amount to be a Taco Bell in disguise.
 When it comes to my food, absence does make the heart grow fonder.
 Now, every time I get back to LA I hit up my favorite Mexican food places.